Tooting Bec tube station

-Tooting Bec, originally Trinity Road, is a London Underground station in Tooting, South London.
-It is on the Northern line between Balham and Tooting Broadway stations, and is in London fare zone 3.
-The station is located on the junction of Trinity Road (heading north-west), Upper Tooting Road (south-west), Balham High Road (north-east), Tooting Bec Road (south-east) and Stapleton Road (also south-east).
+Tooting Bec, originally Trinity Road, is a London Underground station in Tooting in south London.
+It is on the Morden branch of the Northern line, between Balham and Tooting Broadway stations.
+The station is in London fare zone 3.
+It is located on the junction of Trinity Road (heading north-west), Upper Tooting Road (south-west), Balham High Road (north-east), Tooting Bec Road (south-east) and Stapleton Road (also south-east).